Arteon/react-scale/README.md

 This repo may provide a good example how to solve problems associated with this issue.

 ### Main idea:
-We want to create app, that will be:
+Create app, that will be:

     - scalable  - easily add any new feature without breaking already written code.
     - big - it means really big, not a f$$$ing hello-world or one-line-example.